SoTrxII/live-audio-mixer/README.md

 - STOP: Removes an audio source from the Mixer
 - PAUSE: Pauses an audio source that is currently playing in the mixer
 - RESUME: Resumes an audio source that is currently paused in the mixer
+- VOLUME : Changes the volume of an audio source in the mixer (in dB)

 ### Example